up9inc/mockintosh/Configuring.md

 ```

+_Note: Apart from numeric HTTP status codes, `RST` and `FIN` special values can be set in the `status` field to simulate the behavior of sudden TCP connection reset or close._

 ### Multiple Responses

 The `response` field under `endpoint` can be an array, too.
 If this field is an array then for each request the next